A short introduction

-Webhooks in Contentful help responding to events such as "an entry was edited", "an asset has been published/unpublished", and similar.
+Webhooks in Contentful help by responding to events such as "an entry was edited", and "an asset has been published/unpublished".

-Whenever an event like that occurs, you can set up a webhook that would call the specified URI in order to somehow react: for instance, you can send a notification to a Slack channel every time an entry has been edited to keep up with the changes.
+Whenever an event like this occurs, you can set up a webhook that will call a specified URI to somehow react.
+For instance, you can send a notification to a Slack channel every time someone edits an entry to be notified of changes.

-Webhooks greatly extend integration possibilities provided by Contentful.
+Webhooks greatly extend the integration possibilities provided by Contentful.

 Go to Settings → Webhooks from the navigation bar at the top.
-Hit Add webhook, put in the credentials of the remote host and configure the rest (whatever is necessary in your environment) – and you're done.
+Click Add webhook, enter the credentials of the remote host and configure whatever else is necessary in your environment, and you're done.

-Note that the "Save" webhook is triggered when the entry (or an asset) has been saved with an API call, and "Autosave" is triggered when it's been autosaved in the UI.
+Note: The "Save" webhook is triggered when the entry (or an asset) has been saved with an API call, and "Autosave" is triggered when it's autosaved in the UI.*

-For specific details on what's included in the HTTP request, please refer to the developer documentation.
+For specific details on what's included in the HTTP request, please refer to the API reference.

-All the webhooks you've created are always present on the main Webhooks screen.
+You can find all the webhooks you've created in the main Webhooks screen.

-To help you see how the webhooks are doing and to make sure that they work as expected, we show the status of every webhook call in the activity log.
+To help you see how the webhooks are doing and make sure that they work as expected, Contentful shows the status of every webhook call in the activity log.
 Click on a webhook, and the activity log will appear.

-Please refer to the developer documentation for the specific implementation details.
+Read our API documentation for specific implementation details.